 Fleet telematics solutions either come with a set of pre-developed and useful features and opportunities for information collection, or you can develop and set up the solution to meet your specific business needs and get answers to the questions that matter most for your business.

-Fleet management telematics solutions can collect basic or advanced data sets or even a mix of basic information and advanced and business-specific insights.
+Telematics solution for fleet management can collect basic or advanced data sets or even a mix of basic information and advanced and business-specific insights.

 - Basic datasets include the information about the current location of the vehicle (telematics GPS), its current and average speed, vehicle status, driving time, power voltage, and fuel usage.

 - Advanced datasets can provide more specific, and insightful information like driving patterns and habits, the technical condition of the vehicle including preventive analytics, and more.
 Future telematics solutions will be able to capture, store and analyze even more advanced vehicle telematics data and will likely become a core part of data-driven urban traffic infrastructures based on smart technologies.